walkeralex81/read-me/README.md

 # reading-notes
-My name is Alex I like music and art and building things This is my reading nores for the full stack coding bootcamp where I will become a coding wizzard My growth mindset is to prepare to fail
+##My name is Alex
+I like music and art and building things
+This is my reading notes for the full stack coding bootcamp where I will become a coding wizzard
+## what is Growth Mindset??
+My growth mindset is to prepare to fail